pksuf07/max32660_lm75a/README.md

 ##  FTDI UMFT201XB, I2C Slave USB Dongle or  FTDI’s FT201XQ Breakout Board

 There is I2C sample code comes with i2c library in the maxim toolchains.
 However, I wasn't able start immeidately.
 So, I decided to use FTDI FT201XQ breakout board with D2xx library.
 With this breakout board, I was able to power the max32660 board and get immediately result as I programming.
 I will add more on my experience later.
+One can power through MAX3265PICO Debug Adapter (but you need to change the default factory firmware "max32625pico_daplink.bin", Default factory image for MAX32625PICO board with "max32625pico_max32660_power_out.bin", Programs MAX32660 applies 3.3V to VIO!
+For details, please refer to above link.